StanleyTuz/StanleyTuz.github.io/docs/_posts/2020-11-30-inverse-function-theorem.markdown

 \left(f^{-1}\right)'\left(y\right) = \lim_{y'\rightarrow y} \frac{f^{-1}\left(y'\right) - f^{-1}\left(y\right)}{y'-y} = \frac{1}{f'\left(f^{-1}\left(y\right)\right)}
 \end{equation}
 </div>
+(see Rudin's *PMA*, Chapter 5 Exercise 2 which asks for this proof.)

 This makes a lot of sense.
 If the function has nonzero derivative at $a$, then near $a$ it is non-constant and strictly increasing (resp. decreasing), so we can invert it.
 The result is that the inverse itself is differentiable, and that the derivative is related nicely to the derivative of $f$ at $a$.
 The statement involves not only the points $a$ and $f\left(a\right)$, but all points $x$ and $f\left(x\right)$ on neighborhoods of $a$ and $f\left(a\right)$.
 These neighborhoods are provided by our assumption of continuous differentiability of $f$.